 - Easy-to-clean grease tray

 - Larger and heavier design

 8 - Magma C10-603T Baja Traveler Series Gas Grill

 The Magma Baja Traveler Series is one step below their Newport 2 from the Gourmet Series listed above.

 Another steel marine grill offers a large cooking area for extensive group cooking.

 According to Magma, this is one of the top boat grills to use in areas with high winds.

-The company claims their rebuilt combustion system will not blow out even in high wind environments.
+The company claims its rebuilt combustion system will not blow out even in high-wind environments.

 The boat grills model comes with a hermetically sealed lid-mounted thermometer to help you keep track of internal temperatures.
 We like that it also has an electronic ignition system for easier use.